jrmhaig/Bakery/README.md

 * Switching between images doesn't overwrite properly if the new name is shorter than the old.
 * Why does the image selector look like '[ ]' while the device indicator is a single character?
+Decide on one or the other!
 * If an image is not selected or a disk is not present it shouldn't print 'Completed 0.00%' before printing the error message.
-* Device to use is hardwired to /dev/sda.
+* Currently the device to use is hardwired to /dev/sda.
+I don't know if this is sensible.
 * The 'no SD card' mark is a '_' character, which isn't quite the bottom line.
   Make a new bitmap for the bottom line to look better with the block.
+* No easy way to copy new images on when not connected to a network.
+Need to have a feature to use external USB storage, either writing images directly from one or copying them onto the Pi.